 Darwin believed that all living creatures were descended from just a few or one original species.
-Man and the apes had a common ancestor, and for all the imperfections of the geological record, there can be no doubt that in terms of skeletal structure, organs, senses, reproduction, digestive processes etc., all mammals have a vast array of common features.
-The inference that they are variations on a theme seems inescapable, and from this we can extrapolate all kinds of fascinating insights into the nature both of animals and of man.
+Humans and the apes had a common ancestor, and for all the imperfections of the geological record, there can be no doubt that in terms of skeletal structure, organs, senses, reproduction, digestive processes etc., all mammals have a vast array of common features.
+The inference that they are variations on a theme seems inescapable, and from this we can extrapolate all kinds of fascinating insights into the nature both of animals and of humans.

 One of the most important has to be the fact that the distinction I have just drawn is false.
-Man is an animal.
-It is therefore a mark of intellectual arrogance to denigrate the instincts, feelings, sensitivities and capabilities of animals as being somehow different from those of man.
+A human is an animal.
+It is therefore a mark of intellectual arrogance to denigrate the instincts, feelings, sensitivities and capabilities of animals as being somehow Inferior to those of a human.
 Mammals (I shall confine myself to these, as they are our closest relatives) can only survive by reproducing, caring for their young, feeling and responding to pain, finding food and drink, protecting themselves against their enemies, etc. If they are "programmed" to do this, then so are we.
-(We shall not delve here into the question of who devised the "programme".)
-Our means of survival are precisely the same as those of other animals, and the idea that animals feel what we feel is not an anthropomorphic projection, because it is the other way round: in the evolutionary order of things, they came before us, i.e. we inherited the programme from them, and so we feel what they feel.
+(We shall not delve here into the question of who or what devised the "programme".)
+Our quest for survival is the same as that of other animals, and the idea that animals feel what we feel is not an anthropomorphic projection, because it is the other way round: in the evolutionary order of things, they came before us, i.e. we inherited the programme from them, and so we feel what they feel.
 An elephant mother loves its baby, nurtures, suckles, protects it just as we do, and if the baby dies, the elephant grieves.
 There are countless examples of animals expressing emotion, and you don't even have to be a zoologist or a wildlife observer to experience this.
 Anyone who has lived with a cat or dog will know that it has feelings.

 Another vital element in survival is communication.
 We pride ourselves on the complexities and range of our languages, but again these are only extensions of animal language.
 Scientists have observed that different animal sounds have different meanings, and it is known that there are sounds we cannot hear, and some may travel over vast distances.
 Our senses in many areas are inferior to those of other animals, and it may even be that our superior brain power has adversely affected those senses, as we do not rely on them so much.
 Natural selection may emphasize that which is advantageous, but perhaps it also creates a balance whereby one feature is enhanced and another shrinks.
-A heightened sense of smell may accompany a diminution of vision (or conversely, a diminution of vision may be compensated for by a heightened sense of smell).
+A heightened sense of smell may accompany a diminution of vision or vice versa.

 The point I am making here is that we have lost sight of our animal origins, and because we have done so, we have misunderstood a huge area of our own behaviour.
-Before we discuss the animal nature of man, however, we should consider human influence on other animals.
+Before we discuss the animal nature of humans, however, we should consider human influence on other animals.